tensorflow/docs/site/en/get_started/mnist/mechanics.md

 (or create if not yet created) the default local session.

-Immediately after creating the session, all of the `tf.Variable` instances are initialized by calling @{tf.Session.run}
-on their initialization op.
+Immediately after creating the session, all of the `tf.Variable` instances are initialized by calling `tf.Session.run` on their initialization op.

 ```python